Feedback on my training at SAE Institute Paris

 Computer engineer's not so bad!
 Don't you like it? :p

-As you can see if you poke around on my site, I'm now working for a web hosting company, so for me at least, the sound business was a bit too stuffy.
+As you can see if you poke around my site, I'm now working for a web hosting company, so for me at least, the sound business was a bit too stuffy.
 Luckily, I have several strings to my bow (and so do you, it seems :p) and I'm lucky that they're all passions.

 If I had one piece of advice to give with a little more hindsight: find your opportunities BEFORE you do the training, or make sure you've already got one foot behind the door and do the training to find more work or work on bigger projects or in a different position, but don't do it if you're starting from scratch.